fensta/linegraphcreator/README.md

 =====
 It can be executed via the command line.
 So far, the following arguments are supported:

+1. Required arguments:
-* -i [--input] - defines path to input file.
+  * -i [--input] - Defines the path to the input file.
-* -o [--output] - defines path to output file for storing the line graph.
+  * -o [--output] - Defines the path to the output file for storing the line graph.
+  * -d [--delimiter] - Specify the delimiter used in the input file for separating the values in a row.
+2. Optional arguments:
+  * -h [--help] - Show help and further explanation regarding the arguments.
-* -csv [--csv] - interpret input file as .csv file
+  * -csv [--csv] - Interpret input file as .csv file instead of raw text.
+Default: raw text
-* -b [--buffer] - determines how many chunks of the line graph should be written to file.
+  * -b [--buffer] - Determines how many edges of the line graph should be cached before writing them to the output file.
 The larger the value, the faster is the graph processed.
 Default: Store line graph every 1000000 newly created edges.
-This argument determines    how much memory the algorithm is allowed to use up.
+This argument determines how much memory the algorithm is allowed to consume.
-* -d [--delimiter] - in case of raw text as input, pass in the delimiter separating both nodes per line in the input file.
-Default is whitespace.
+  * -m [--mapping] - Specify the file name of the mapping from the nodes in the line graph to the edges in the original graph.
+Otherwise the mapping is named 'edge_mapping' and stored in the same location as the output file.
+  * -v [--verbose] - Yields more output to the user regarding the progress of the graph transformation.
+Note that this might slow down the transformation significantly.
+By default it is deactivated.

 where the former two arguments are mandatory.